Is building regulations approval needed for repairing damaged floors?

 The regulations require that where floors (or certain features of floors) are replaced, they must meet the requirements for 'renovation of a thermal element' - meaning that if you’re affecting more than 50% of the floor, it should be entirely renovated including insulation to improve the thermal efficiency.

 Replacement of timber floorboards, concrete ground floors or screeds triggers this requirement.
 In each case if the existing floor doesn’t achieve a U-value of 0.7w/m2k, additional insulation is required.
-Since most of the heat lost through ground floors is at the edges, sometimes additional insulation won’t be needed at all – get in touch with your local authority building control surveyor for more advice and guidance.
+Since most of the heat lost through ground floors is at the edges, sometimes additional insulation won’t be needed at all – your Principal Designer or Principal Contractor should be able to give you for more advice and guidance.

 If you suspect damage to a building’s foundations, get a suitably qualified person to investigate this.
 There’s particular risk on sloping sites.